High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Statistical Properties

 \end{remark}

-Since $ \hat{\bb}_{S}^{\mathcal{O}}$ is essentially an $s$-dimensional M-estimator, to analyze the asymptotic behavior of $\tilde{\bb}$ and $\hat{\bb}_{S}$, Theorem \ref{Tm: oracle} allows us to apply previous results in the literature concerning the asymptotic distribution of low-dimensional M-estimators.
-In particular, \cite{he2000parameters} established the asymptotic normality for a fairly general class of convex M-estimators where $p$ is allowed to grow with $n$.
-Although the loss function we considered may be highly nonconvex, the restricted program in (\ref{eq:oracle}) can still be convex under the uniform RSC condition.
-Hence by applying our Theorem \ref{Tm: oracle} and the standard results for M-estimators with a diverging number of parameters in \cite{he2000parameters}, we can obtain the following theorem concerning the asymptotic normality of any stationary point of the program (\ref{eq:GPRAM-estimator}).
+Applying our Theorem \ref{Tm: oracle} and the standard results for M-estimators with a diverging number of parameters in \cite{he2000parameters}, we can obtain the following theorem concerning the asymptotic normality of any stationary point of the program (\ref{eq:GPRAM-estimator}).
 For the sake of simplicity, we only provide the result under $w(\bx) \equiv v(\bx)\equiv 1$.
 The result of a weighted PRAM can be derived accordingly.